 The Problems: Credit Report Inaccuracies and Racial Disparities

 Credit report inaccuracy is one of the issues that the Biden administration wants to address.
-It believes that having these errors can hinder the American consumers from obtaining mortgage and purchasing a house, and it is a real issue that needs to be fixed.
+It believes that having these errors hinders American consumers from obtaining a mortgage and purchasing a house, and it is a real issue that needs to be fixed.
 At least one of four consumers had errors on their credit report and these errors can decrease their credit scores and can have a big, negative impact on them.

 Consumers have the right to dispute any information on their credit reports that they know and believe are incomplete or incorrect.
 But going through the process of dispute is not an easy task.
 You will go through rounds of disputes and sometimes, it is difficult to correct or remove those errors.

 On the other hand, racial disparities have been a long-time problem in the US.
 Having a bad credit score can cost you money lost now, and opportunity lost in the future and these are usually felt more heavily by African Americans and Latinos.
 On average, these consumer groups only hold less than 15% of the wealth of white consumers.